Gaya/gaya.pizza/blog/contents/articles/testing-javascript-browsersync-mocha-phantomjs/index.md

     textChanger = require("../src/text-changer.js");
 ```

-Now that we included our fake module, we can use it in our tests.
-The first one need to check if the given element holds
+Now that we've included our empty module, we can use it in our tests.
+The first test will check if the given element
-a `textNode` with a string value.
-The `textChanger` object will be a factory which returns an object which holds the
+holds a `textNode` with a string value.
+The `textChanger` object will be a factory which returns an object which holds
-method `replaceText`.
-Given this info the first test can be:
+the method `replaceText`.
+Given this info the first test can be made.

 ```javascript
 it('should replace the content of the element with given text', function() {